All Episodes

 It's a great effort.

-You are the dearest personal friends, and I wish people could know and see just how you are in that respect.
+You are the dearest of personal friends, and I wish people could know and see just how you are in that respect.

 I do too.

-And I think they know when they listen to you, what a big heart you have.
+And I think they know when they listen to you what a big heart you have.

 And number two, you've taken so much crap on behalf of we conservatives day in and day out.

-But I'm sure I can say on behalf of your millions and millions of listeners, we appreciate you, we're proud of you, and keep giving them a hell.
+But I'm sure I can say on behalf of your millions and millions of listeners, we appreciate you.

 We're behind you.